devevangel/my-virtual-pet/README.md

 ## About My Course Work

-For my virtual pet course work project, I decided to create a robot as the virtual pet.
-I believe that machines have become an integral part of our daily lives, helping to improve our overall well-being and standard of living.
-With this in mind, I thought that having a robot as a virtual pet could be a useful way to enhance productivity and well-being.
+For my virtual pet coursework, I chose to create a robot as a virtual pet because I believe that machines have become an integral part of our daily lives, contributing to our well-being and quality of life.
+I thought that a robot as a virtual pet could demonstrate the potential of machines as companions.
+I drew inspiration for the robot's design heavily from my first-year courses, which included Database Management Systems (DBMS), Networks, Architecture and Operating Systems, and Application Programming.

-## Finds
+To increase the engagement of the virtual pet, I incorporated some ideas from ChatGPT's text-based user response system and developed my own text processor engine.
+This feature enables the robot to receive user input, process it, and provide an appropriate friendly response.

+At the core of my project, I aimed to incorporate all the concepts that I had learned so far in the courses mentioned above.
+Here are a few things I was able to accomplish:

+- For my Database Management Systems course, I learned about DBMS (Database Management Systems), how they worked, and the advantages of using them.
+To manage the robot's database, I built my custom mini DBMS.

+- In my Networks course, I learned about computer networking, different network protocols, computer network cards, the Request-Response cycle, and how they worked together to achieve efficient communication over the internet.
+To enable my robot to make network requests and receive responses, I built my network driver functions utilizing the browser 'fetch API'.

+- In my Architecture and Operating Systems course, I learned more about the computer operating system, the Central Processing Unit (CPU), the Arithmetic and Logic Unit (ALU), and how they worked.
+To control the robot's operating system, I built my custom operating system.

+Finally, from learning JavaScript in the Application Programming course, I wrote the entire project in JavaScript.

 ## Refrences

+OpenAI.
+(2021).
+ChatGPT [Computer software]. https://openai.com/blog/chat-gpt-3-6b/